nikbearbrown/physics-modern-physics/chapters/14-medical-applications-of-nuclear-physics.md

 ### The Prompt

 ```
-I'm continuing my Physics Reality Check Logbook for College Physics with LLMs.
+I'm continuing my Physics Reality Check Logbook for College Physics
+with LLMs.
 My anchor phenomenon is [paste your 1-sentence description].

-For Chapter 32, I want to apply medical-nuclear-physics — imaging, dose, therapy — to my phenomenon.
+For Chapter 14, I want to apply medical-nuclear-physics — imaging,
+dose, therapy — to my phenomenon.

 Please:

 1. Identify ONE medical-nuclear connection to my phenomenon.
-Examples: for a bike commute — the X-ray that diagnoses a wrist fracture from a fall, the chiropractor's possible CT, the PET-CT a cyclist might get for cancer screening as an aging athlete.
-For a coffee maker — the cumulative dose from medical imaging over a typical adult lifetime, the X-rays the hospital uses to monitor an industrial coffee facility's machinery.
-For a basketball shot — the X-ray for any sports-related injury (knee, ankle, finger), the MRI for ligament damage.
-For a marathon — common runner's injuries imaged with X-ray or MRI (stress fractures, tendinitis), the dexa scan for bone density monitoring of older runners.
+Examples:
+   for a bike commute — the X-ray that diagnoses a wrist fracture from
+   a fall, the chiropractor's possible CT, the PET-CT a cyclist might
+   get for cancer screening as an aging athlete.
+For a coffee maker —
+   the cumulative dose from medical imaging over a typical adult
+   lifetime, the X-rays the hospital uses to monitor an industrial
+   coffee facility's machinery.
+For a basketball shot — the X-ray for
+   any sports-related injury (knee, ankle, finger), the MRI for
+   ligament damage.
+For a marathon — common runner's injuries imaged
+   with X-ray or MRI (stress fractures, tendinitis), the DEXA scan for
+   bone density monitoring of older runners.

 2. Apply ONE chapter equation.
-Compute total dose from a specific imaging procedure (e.g., chest X-ray ~0.1 mSv, abdominal CT ~10 mSv), or compute equivalent dose from absorbed dose × $w_R$, or estimate cancer risk using the LNT model.
+Compute total dose from a specific
+   imaging procedure (e.g., chest X-ray ~0.1 mSv, abdominal CT
+   ~10 mSv), or compute equivalent dose from absorbed dose × w_R,
+   or estimate cancer risk using the LNT model.

-3. Specify input numbers (look up the typical effective dose for the procedure).
+3. Specify input numbers (look up the typical effective dose for the
+   procedure).

 4. Run the calculation.
 Report value with units.

 5. One sanity check: does the dose match published reference values?

-6. One sentence connecting this to Chapter 33 (particle physics) — many of the same physics ideas (relativistic kinematics, charged particles in fields) underlie particle therapy.
+6. One sentence connecting this to Chapter 15 (particle physics) —
+   many of the same physics ideas (relativistic kinematics, charged
+   particles in fields) underlie particle therapy.

-Save the output as logbook/chapter-32-medical-nuclear.md.
+Save the output as logbook/chapter-14-medical-nuclear.md.
 ```

 ### What this produces